Academic Profile : Faculty

 • Chinese Government Award for Outstanding Students Abroad, 2013

-Separation technologies for environmental sustainability and circular economy.
+Separation technologies for mitigating climate change and promoting environmental sustainability and circular economy.

-Dr She is working on the development of separation technologies to tackle pressing environmental issues, produce clean water via desalination and wastewater reclamation, separate chemical/biological products, and transform waste into value-added materials and/or clean energy.
+Dr She is working on the development of separation technologies to tackle pressing environmental issues, produce clean water via desalination and wastewater reclamation, capture greenhouse gases, separate chemical/biological products, and transform waste into value-added materials and/or clean energy.
 The main research interest in his group is on various membrane separation processes driven by hydraulic pressure, osmotic pressure, temperature and electrochemical potential.
 His group is also researching other separation processes (such as ion exchange, adsorption, extraction and distillation) and their integration with membrane separation.
-The objective is to improve the performance and reduce the energy consumption for separation.
-Currently, he is working and developing on the following topics.
+The objectives are to improve both the selectivity and the permeance and to reduce energy consumption and cost for separation.
+Currently, he is researching and developing the following topics.

 • Fundamental understanding of fouling and mass transport in separation processes